vexx-sm/TF2-Mixes/README.md

 - Captains pick players in order (XYXY XYXY XY).
-- Picked players are auto-moved to their captain’s team.
+- Picked players are auto-moved to their captain's team.
 - Each captain has **30s per turn**; if the timer expires, a random player is picked.
 - Captains may use `!remove` to drop a player (counts as a turn).
 - When both teams reach 6v6, a **10s countdown** begins before the game starts.